-Make sure to dry the fillets after washing them.
-You can dab them with a kitchen towel to take out the extra water.
+Make sure to dry the fillets after rinsing them.
+You can dab them with a kitchen towel to remove the extra water.

-Do not overcook the fillets, they will turn a little chewy if overcooked.
+Do not overcook the fillets; they will turn chewy if overcooked.

 You can try swapping the butter with coconut oil, olive oil, etc.

 Increase or decrease the amount of hot paprika to suit your taste.
-You can totally skip it too if not fond of spicy food.
+You can skip it, too, if you dislike spicy food.

 You can swap tilapia with any white fish to make this recipe.

 If you don’t like spicy, you can replace hot paprika with regular paprika.